envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/51 - What does the authentication and authoriza.md

 ========== Question ==========

-### How does the server-directed flow work in App Service authentication?
+### What does the authentication and authorization module do with every incoming HTTP request?

 ========== Answer ==========

-The server-directed flow delegates federated sign-in to App Service, typically used with browser apps.
+It passes through it before being handled by your application code.

 ========== Id ==========
-54
+51

 ---